MuiseDestiny/zotero-style/README.md

 ## View Group

 > This addon and other addons may expand Zotero's columns, but the screen size is limit.
-We often need to show/hide a column frequently, and View Group makes it easier and quicker.
+We often need to show/hide columns frequently, and View Group makes it easier and quicker.

+## Q&A

+Q: Where is my tags?
+A: Two ways display your tags after assigning color and position: (1) you can open the column settings of title and click `Tags` and (2) you can show Tags column that is created by this addon.
 ---

 ## 字段